FATE: A Formal Benchmark Series for Frontier Algebra of Multiple Difficulty Levels: The FATE Benchmark Series: Design and Curation

 \item \textbf{Expert Assessment} We conducted a questionnaire survey with ten professors from top institutions specializing in algebra (see \Cref{subsec:expert-assessment} for details).
 The results indicate that when comparing FATE to classical textbooks and ProofNet, experts consistently rated FATE significantly higher in difficulty, coverage, and originality.
 Regarding the suitability of FATE problems for PhD qualifying exams, 7/10 experts indicated that the problems were either directly appropriate for algebra/commutative algebra qualifying exams or notably more challenging than standard PhD qualifying exam questions. \end{itemize}

-\paragraph{Formalization Properties} Due to its scope and difficulty, FATE-X uses mathematical definitions not yet in Mathlib.
-This introduces a distinctive formalization feature: new definitions are given before the problem statement.
+\paragraph{Formalization Properties} Due to its scope and difficulty, FATE-X uses mathematical definitions not yet present in Mathlib.
+In total, 38\% of its problems require new definitions, which are formalized before the problem statement.
+This subset of problems averages 2.4 new definitions each.
+These include advanced concepts from commutative algebra, such as local complete intersections and Gorenstein rings.
 Consequently, LLMs must derive the necessary lemmas to use these definitions effectively.
 Moreover, to solve these challenging problems successfully, models are expected to discover mathematical phenomena, abstract them into useful lemmas, and, when needed, spontaneously formulate new definitions.
 This capability is critical for research-level mathematical formalization and problem-solving.

 All benchmark problems follow strict formalization standards: each Lean file has only one \lstinline`sorry` after the final theorem; natural language descriptions in \LaTeX{} are included as comments before formal statements; files depend only on Mathlib and are self-contained; and universe levels are fixed to prevent issues from category theory.